linkalls/readeck/README.md

 - [For Google Chrome](https://chromewebstore.google.com/detail/readeck/jnmcpmfimecibicbojhopfkcbmkafhee)
 - [More Information and Source Code](https://codeberg.org/readeck/browser-extension)

+### iOS Shortcut

+On iOS, you cannot install a browser extension, but you can use a shortcut to the same effect.
+Open [this shortcut template](https://www.icloud.com/shortcuts/9feba4fd35174150946bb07361057df0) on your iOS device, click 'add shortcut', open the shortcuts app and edit the template to fill our your instance and api token.
+Then you're good to go!

 ### 📖 E-Book export

 What's best than reading your collected articles on your e-reader?
 You can export any article to an e-book file (EPUB).
 You can even export a collection to a single book!